Teaching and professional activity

 Teaching

-Most of my courses address public communication of science and technology.
-I have done less teaching in recent years as I’ve taken on administrative roles.
-Here are some of my syllabi (content often changes from year to year; note that links within syllabi may not all work — some require Cornell University library access, others have no doubt died over the years):
+As of 2025, I am no longer actively teaching, though I am continuing my research and administrative roles.
+Most of my courses addressed public communication of science and technology.
+Here are some of my syllabi (content often changed from year to year; note that links within syllabi may not all work — some require Cornell University library access, others have no doubt died over the years):

 Professional activities

 Much of my time is spent helping build the scholarly community of people exploring public communication of science and technology.
 From 1998 to 2003, I was editor of the journal Public Understanding of Science.
-I was a founding member of the International Network on Public Communication of Science & Technology, and continue to be active at its meetings (the next international conference will be held 27-29 May 2025 in Aberdeen, Scotland).
+I was a founding member of the International Network on Public Communication of Science & Technology, and continue to be active at its meetings (the next international conference will be held in 2027 in Shanghai, China).

 I also spend a lot of time interacting with the science community, helping integrate science communication into its culture.
 I was the 2011 chair of the “Societal Implications of Science & Engineering” section of the American Association for the Advancement of Science, and 2017 chair of its section on “General Interest in Science & Engineering.”
 From 2006 to 2009, I served as co-chair of the U.S. National Research Council study on Learning Science in Informal Environments.
 Several years later, I served on a follow-up committee that produced Communicating Chemistry in Informal Settings (2016).
 I was also on the National Academies of Science, Engineering, and Medicine (NASEM) committee that produced Learning Through Citizen Science: Enhancing Opportunities by Design (2018).
 Activities that contribute in this area include: